respwill/respwill/README.md

 HI,
 I'm respwill.
-I have been working for shipping company for about 2 years since 2020.
+I have been working for shipping company since 2020.
 I'm intersted in deep learning and recently studying reinforcement learning.

 What I have done: